-Sanja Kadrić is a doctoral candidate (B.A. from Seattle University, M.A. from The Ohio State University) in Islamic History whose work focuses primarily on the history of the Ottoman Empire.
-She studies the Ottoman institution of the devşirme, a levy of young men trained and educated as elite military and bureaucratic servants.
-This institution's legacy in the Balkans, as well as other former Ottoman lands, allows her to bridge her work on the sixteenth and seventeenth-century Ottoman Empire with her interests in early modern and modern European, Eastern European and Middle Eastern history.
-She is particularly interested in race, ethnicity, religion and gender within the scope of empire and nation-building, population politics and immigration.
-In the Department, she is affiliated with the Comparative Empires constellation, the Race, Ethnicity and Nation constellation and the Women's, Gender and Sexuality constellation.
-Sanja is currently finishing her dissertation and teaching undergraduate history courses at The Ohio State University.
+Sanja Kadrić recently received her doctorate in Islamic History from the Department of History at The Ohio State University (B.A., Seattle University; M.A., The Ohio State University).
+Her work focuses primarily on the history of the Ottoman Empire and elite slavery.
+Her dissertation examines the Ottoman institution of the devşirme, a levy of young men trained and educated as elite military and bureaucratic servants.
+This institution's legacy in former Ottoman lands allows her to bridge her work on the sixteenth and seventeenth-century Ottoman Empire with her interests in early modern and modern European, Eastern European, and Middle Eastern history.
+She is particularly interested in race, ethnicity, religion, and gender within the scope of empire and nation-building, population politics, and immigration.
+In the History Department, she is affiliated with the Comparative Empires constellation, the Race, Ethnicity, and Nation constellation, and the Women's, Gender, and Sexuality constellation.
+Sanja is currently working on her first book and teaching in-person and online World History and Islamic History courses at The Ohio State University."